-In 2017, AYRO Operating partnered with Cenntro Automotive Group, Ltd. ("Cenntro"), which operates a large electric vehicle factory in the automotive district in Hangzhou, China, in a supply chain agreement to provide sub-assembly manufacturing services.
-Through the partnership, Cenntro initially acquired 19% of AYRO Operating's common stock in 2017.
-Cenntro owns the design of the AYRO 411x Fleet vehicles and has granted us an exclusive license to purchase the AYRO 411x Fleet vehicles for sale in North America.
+In 2017, AYRO Operating Company, Inc. ("AYRO Operating") our wholly owned subsidiary previously known as AYRO, Inc. partnered with Cenntro in a supply chain agreement to provide sub-assembly manufacturing services.
+Cenntro owns the design of the AYRO Club Car 411 and 411x ("AYRO 411 Fleet") vehicles and has granted us an exclusive license to purchase the AYRO 411 Fleet vehicles for sale in North America.